Meet the Mayor & Board of Commissioners

 - Mayoral and Board Proclamations Guidelines and Samples

-- 2020 Board Meeting Dates
+- 2023 Board Meeting Dates

 Mayor Jacqueline (Jackie) vdH Sergent, MPH, RD, LDN

 After serving two years as a City Commissioner, Jackie Sergent first took office as Mayor of Oxford in December 2011.
-Now in her 5th term, Jackie maintains an open-door policy for all residents and stakeholders, believing that accessibility encourages community engagement and partnerships; both critical to a thriving community.
-With 27 years’ experience in local public health, Jackie is committed to weighing the facts and working with others to enhance opportunities for residents and businesses alike to achieve the Board’s vision of “an extraordinary quality of life for all.”
+Jackie maintains an open-door policy for all residents and stakeholders, believing that accessibility encourages community engagement and partnerships; both critical to a thriving community.
+With 27 years of experience in local public health, Jackie is committed to weighing the facts and working with others to enhance opportunities for residents and businesses alike to achieve the Board’s vision of “an extraordinary quality of life for all.”
 Believing also that serving the community is about creating a web of understanding and support, Jackie serves on the advisory boards of the Granville County Emergency Food & Shelter Program, Boys & Girls Club, Families Living Violence Free, as well as on the Granville-Vance District Board of Health and the Foundation Board for UNC’s Gillings School of Global Public Health.
 She is a member of the Oxford Rotary Club, the Granville County Juvenile Crime Prevention Council, the NC and National Academy of Dietetics and Nutrition, and various other local committees.
 Jackie graduated cum laude from Duke University (BA French) in 1979 and from the UNC School of Public Health (MPH Nutrition) in 1982.
-She and her husband Hervé, raised their two children in Oxford.
+She and her husband Hervé raised their two children in Oxford.

-Calvin "CJ"Harris, Jr., Mayor Pro Tem
+Mayor Pro Tem Patricia Fields

 I am one of eleven children born to Angus and Sadie Bridges, I am married and have three children, In 1981, I received my Juris Doctor degree from North Carolina Central University School of Law, and began my law career.
-I was the first judge to preside in Granville, Franklin and Vance counties in the newly established Teen courts.
+I was the first judge to preside in Granville, Franklin, and Vance counties in the newly established Teen courts.
 Teen court involves real juvenile cases and teens play every role in court except for the judge.
 In 2013, I was reelected City Commissioner for the City of Oxford.
-I currently serve on the Recreation, Parks & Environment committee, the Property, Buildings & Real Estate Committee as well as chair the Personnel Committee.
+I currently serve on the Recreation, Parks & Environment Committee, the Property, Buildings & Real Estate Committee as well as chair the Personnel Committee.

 I am a native of South Carolina.
 Married with three grown children.
-I am a member of Oxford Baptist Church, a deacon and have served as Chairman twice.
-I received my Undergraduate Degree from Clemson University and my Masters Degree from N.C.
+I am a member of Oxford Baptist Church, a deacon, and have served as Chairman twice.
+I received my Undergraduate Degree from Clemson University and my Master's Degree from N.C.
 State University.
 I am a US Army veteran and I worked for 29 years with Burlington Industries closing as Division Mgr. of Training & Development.
 Worked as a consultant in H.R. issues and management development.
 Managed a customer service operation in RTP.
 I am active in our community as a Past Post Commander of American Legion Post #90, Past President of Oxford Lions Club, a recipient of Jack Stickley Award for Dedicated Humanitarian Services, a member of the Granville County Human Relations Commission.
 I have served as a part-time instructor for VGCC.

-Born in London UK, I have seven children, 13 Grandchildren and two Great Grandchildren.
+Born in London UK, I have seven children, 13 grandchildren, and two Great Grandchildren.
 Before moving to the United States, I worked as a Bus Driver and then as a Paramedic in London, before being recruited by Her Majesties Government.
 In 1992, I came to the United States where I lived in Michigan with my wife where we bought a small farm.
 After several years and a divorce, I moved to Florida where I began a career as a Flight Attendant, during which time I taught flight crews Self Defense and how to handle terrorist threats.
-This in turn led me to meeting my current wife and we've been together for 18 years.
+This in turn led me to meet my current wife and we've been together for 18 years.
 After several visits to Oxford when visiting family, my wife and I fell in love with this town and decided to retire and move here, which is a decision we have never regretted.
 I currently serve as a deacon and chairman of the Ushers at Oxford Baptist Church; I'm a member and former President of the Oxford Lions Club; a recipient of the "Melvin Jones Fellow" Award for dedicated humanitarian services; I volunteer for Habitat for Humanity and in the past, the ACIM in Oxford.
 I am also a member of the Zoning Board of Adjustment.